Bicycle Touring Tips

 Fiction: You need to own or buy a lot of cycling gear

 Absolutely not!
 Check out our Packing section below, but you can get by mostly with your hiking gear.
-We will make a few recommendations of items that you can purchase, and can arrange for bike rental and pannier rental (the bags that carry your gear on the bike) for you upon arrival in Europe.
+We will make a few recommendations of items that you can purchase, and we can arrange for bike rental and pannier rental (the bags that carry your gear on the bike) for you upon arrival in Europe.

 Fact-ish: Bike touring requires a good level of fitness

 Well, kind of.
 If you are able to extend the duration of your tour, you can shorten your days significantly.
-One of our Alps crossings, even offers a bike shuttle up and over every pass if desired.
-We can arrange for e-bike rental, and if that isn't enough, we can offer you a completely flat bike tour.
+One of our Alps crossings even offers a bike shuttle up and over every pass if desired.
+We can arrange for an e-bike rental, and if that isn't enough, we can offer you a completely flat bike tour.
 So, definitely train and prepare, but there is a lot we can do to ease the physical demands of a tour.
 If you are fit, and are looking for a physical challenge, we can arrange for that too.